On this page:

 The application of the HO and underlying residential zoning, should be consistent with the strategic intent outlined in the MPS and PPF.

-For example, if an area is zoned for housing change, a planning authority must satisfy itself that this is compatible with the conservation of existing buildings, otherwise, a direct conflict occurs between the purpose of the zone and the overlay, making it difficult to interpret and apply the controls.
+For example, if an area is zoned for housing change, a planning authority must satisfy itself that there is explicit policy support for higher-density development that should be resolved against the conservation of existing buildings, otherwise it would be difficult to achieve the purpose of the zone.

 Design and built form overlays

-A Design and Development Overlay (DDO), Development Plan Overlay (DPO) or Incorporated Plan Overlay (IPO) may be used to implement specific built form outcomes that cannot be achieved through a schedule to a residential zone.
+A Design and Development Overlay (DDO), Built Form Overlay (BFO), Development Plan Overlay (DPO) or Incorporated Plan Overlay (IPO) may be used to implement specific built form outcomes that cannot be achieved through a schedule to a residential zone.

 Design and Development Overlay vs Neighbourhood Character Overlay